fatih/vim-go/README.md

 Test your _test.go files via in your current directory.
 Errors are populated in quickfix window.

 	:GoTest

+Check for unchecked errors in you current package.
+Errors are populated in quickfix window.

+	:GoErrCheck

 Build your package.
 It doesn't create any output binary (to not pollute your working directory).
 Errors are populated in quickfix window.